-I’ve been living in my Mercedes Sprinter campervan, Sadie, for the best part of a year and post-lockdown, I decided that my first ‘big’ adventure would be to do a road trip round Wales.
+I’ve been living in my Mercedes Sprinter campervan, Sadie, for nearly two years and post-lockdown, I decided that my first ‘big’ adventure would be to do a road trip round Wales.
 I spent six weeks exploring the south in my van, so I bring to you, vanlife adventures: your ultimate guide to the best spots in South Wales!

 Planning a road trip round Wales